-A simple, rustic Italian-style polenta cake made with crunchy cornmeal and scented with fresh lemon.
+A simple, rustic Italian-style lemon polenta cake made with crunchy cornmeal and scented with fresh lemon.

 The cake has a tender texture and the lovely crunch of stoneground cornmeal — a/k/a polenta!

 It’s just the sort of homey, humble cake I love.

 Or sprinkle the top with powdered sugar and serve alongside generous helpings of whatever seasonal fruit is the sweetest at the moment.